 Those who don’t drink alcohol are well catered to here, too.
 Many wineries make fantastic red and white grape juice (Traubensaft) and seccos (sparkling juices) that are worlds apart from the cartons you might pick up in the supermarket.

 Wines bought directly from the producer is excellent value, particularly by the box, and visiting a winery for a tasting is a thoroughly enjoyable way to spend an afternoon.
 You can ring ahead to arrange for someone to talk you through the wines you try, or simply turn up and ask to sample from their list of available wines.
 In either case, the done thing is to try out a small selection of the different grape varieties, and since tastings are either free or very inexpensive (you may be charged a very small amount per glass), the unspoken rule is that you’ll buy at least one box of six bottles in return.
 You can pick which bottles you’d in that box though, so don’t feel you need to choose just one type of wine.

 There are countless wineries along the German Wine Route, many of whom have restaurants and/or offer accommodation, too.
 Have a look at the (currently intermittently working) German Wine Route website for details of all the wineries along the route; you can search there for events such as tastings, festivals and guided wine walks, too.

-More information about the German Wine Route, including searchable lists of restaurants, wineries, sights and accommodation can be found at the websites of the German tourist board and the Pfalz tourist board (all in English).
+More information about the German Wine Route, including searchable lists of restaurants, wineries, sights and accommodation can be found at the websites of the German tourist board and the Palatinate tourist board (all in English).
 There are also videos about local food and drink-related activities and travel tips (also in English) at Pfalz-Bewegt.